João Lourenço: Political career

-Lourenço is very close to Elliott Broidy.
-Through Broidy's firm Circinus, Broidy allegedly received $6 million in January 2017 for lobbying on behalf of the interests of Angola by arranging meetings with Angolans and several Republican United States Senators including Ron Johnson and Tom Cotton, fostering a closer relationship between Washington, and Luanda, attempting to arrange meetings among Lourenço and Mike Pence and Donald Trump and allowing Lourenço to attend a September 2017 event at Trump's Mar-a-Lago club of which Broidy is a member, however, Lourenço did not attend.
+Circinus LLC, a Virginia-based OSINT services provider, allegedly received $6 million in January 2017 for lobbying on behalf of the interests of Angola by arranging meetings with Angolans and several Republican United States Senators including Ron Johnson and Tom Cotton, fostering a closer relationship between Washington, and Luanda, attempting to arrange meetings among Lourenço and Mike Pence and Donald Trump and allowing Lourenço to attend a September 2017 event at Trump's Mar-a-Lago club, however, Lourenço did not attend.

-In December 2016 the MPLA designated Lourenço as the party's top candidate in the 2017 legislative election.
-He was elected President of Angola on 23 August 2017 and took office on 26 September becoming the third President in the country's history.
-On 8 September 2018, he was elected President of the MPLA, Angola's ruling party since 1975, becoming its 5th party leader.
+In December 2016, the MPLA designated Lourenço as the party's top candidate in the 2017 legislative election.
+He was elected president of Angola on 23 August 2017 and took office on 26 September becoming the third president in the country's history.
+On 8 September 2018, he was elected president of the MPLA, Angola's ruling party since 1975, becoming its 5th party leader.

 In June 2018, Lourenço legalised Angola's first LGBT collective.
 The following January, he replaced the 1886 colonial law banning homosexual acts, and prohibited discrimination against LGBT people.
 The reforms also permitted abortion in cases of rape or danger to mother or fetus.

+He has served as President of the African Union since February 15, 2025.
+Prior to this, he served as a mediator in resolving the conflict in the Democratic Republic of the Congo.
+Lourenço also mediated an agreement with Gabonese president Brice Oligui Nguema that allowed for the latter's predecessor, Ali Bongo, whom he had overthrown and imprisoned in the 2023 Gabonese coup d'état, to go into exile in Angola.

+In 2025 Lourenço was nominated for the Nobel Peace Prize.